Mike Gabbard

-Gerald Michael Gabbard (born January 15, 1948) is an American politician who is the Hawaii state senator for District 21 from the Democratic Party, since 2006.
+Gerald Michael "Mike" Gabbard (born January 15, 1948) is an American politician who is the Hawaii state senator for District 21 from the Democratic Party, since 2006.
 Gabbard rose to prominence for efforts to prevent same-sex marriage in Hawaii by passing a 1998 amendment to the Constitution of Hawaii to give the state legislature "the power to reserve marriage to opposite-sex couples" under the 1996 Defense of Marriage Act (DOMA).
 Gabbard, who was born in American Samoa, is the first person of Samoan descent to serve in the Hawaii Senate.

 His daughter, Tulsi Gabbard, was a Democratic member of the U.S. House of Representatives for Hawaii's second congressional district from 2013 to 2021 and was a candidate for the Democratic presidential nomination in 2020.
-She later switched parties and became the Director of National Intelligence during President Donald Trump’s second term in 2025.
+She later switched parties and served 16 months as the Director of National Intelligence during President Donald Trump’s second term.

 Early life and education

-Gabbard was born on January 15, 1948, in Fagatogo, American Samoa, one of eight children of Aknesis Agnes (Yandall) and Benjamin Harrison Gabbard, Jr. Mike Gabbard is of Samoan and European descent from both his maternal and paternal ancestry.
-He is a U.S. citizen from birth due to his father's U.S. citizenship.
+Gabbard was born on January 15, 1948, in Fagatogo, American Samoa, one of eight children of Aknesis Agnes (Yandall) and Benjamin Harrison Gabbard, Jr. He is a U.S. citizen from birth due to his father's U.S. citizenship.
 (Note: "Section 301(e) Immigration and Nationality Act (INA) provides for acquisition of U.S. citizenship by birth in outlying possessions to one U.S. citizen parent who has been physically present in the United States or one of its outlying possessions for a continuous period of one year at any time prior to the birth of such person.")
 Gabbard lived in Hawaii as a child and graduated from Choctawhatchee High School in Fort Walton Beach, Florida.
 He studied at and obtained a degree in English from Sonoma State College in 1971.
 He earned a master's degree in community college administration from Oregon State University.